eslint/eslint/docs/rules/no-tabs.md

 var a = 2;

 /**
-* its a test function
+* it's a test function
 */
 function test(){}